Intelligence Chairman Raised Virus Alarms Weeks Ago, Secret Recording Shows

 The message Burr delivered to the group was dire.

-Thirteen days before the State Department began to warn against travel to Europe, and fifteen days before the Trump administration banned European travelers, Burr warned those in the room to reconsider.
+Thirteen days before the State Department began to warn against travel to Europe, and 15 days before the Trump administration banned European travelers, Burr warned those in the room to reconsider.

 "Every company should be cognizant of the fact that you may have to alter your travel.
 You may have to look at your employees and judge whether the trip they're making to Europe is essential or whether it can be done on video conference.
 Why risk it?"
 Burr said.

-Sixteen days before North Carolina closed its schools due to the threat of Coronavirus, Burr warned it could happen.
+Sixteen days before North Carolina closed its schools over the threat of the coronavirus, Burr warned it could happen.

-"There will be, I'm sure, times that communities, probably some in North Carolina, have a transmission rate where they say, let's close schools for two weeks, everybody stay home," he said.
+"There will be, I'm sure, times that communities, probably some in North Carolina, have a transmission rate where they say, 'Let's close schools for two weeks.
+Everybody stay home,' " he said.

-And Burr invoked the possibility that the military may be mobilized to combat the Coronavirus.
+And Burr invoked the possibility that the military might be mobilized to combat the coronavirus.
 Only now, three weeks later, is the public learning of that prospect.

-"We're going to send a military hospital there, it's going to be in tents and going to be set up on the ground somewhere," Burr said at the luncheon.
-"It's going to be a decision the president and DoD make.
+"We're going to send a military hospital there; it's going to be in tents and going to be set up on the ground somewhere," Burr said at the luncheon.
+"It's going to be a decision the president and DOD make.
 And we're going to have medical professionals supplemented by local staff to treat the people that need treatment."

 Burr has a unique perspective on the government's response to a pandemic, and not just because of his role as Intelligence Committee chairman.
 He helped to write the Pandemic and All-Hazards Preparedness Act (PAHPA), which forms the framework for the federal response.